 The formula is correct, but it's really boring to have to select each worksheet one by one.
 So let's see how we can get the same result but with another technique. 💡😍

-If you look at the previous formula, you can noticed that we have selected the cell B3 for each worksheets
+If you look at the previous formula, you can notice that we have selected cell B3 for each worksheet

 The idea is to build a formula that will read all the cell B3 through the different worksheets.
 Exactly like if you have a magic eye and you can see through 😉😎